selgebali/Intro/README.md

-> “Coming together is a beginning.
-Keeping together is progress.
-Working together is success.”
->
-> -<cite> Henry Ford </cite>

 # Hi, Nice to meet you :)
 Let's take a few moments to get to know each other.
 I'm happy to share about my background and answer any of your questions.